gooddoug/MultiPartMimeHelper/Readme.md

 }
 ```

-Included in the repository is a test server in Sinatra test_app.rb
+Included in the repository is a test server written with Sinatra test_app.rb
 To use, install the dependent gems:
 ```shell
 gem install sinatra